lestrrat-go/fluent-client/README.md

 The benchmark scores are pretty low.
 This could just be my benchmark, so please take with a grain of salt.

 Looking at the code, it looks non-gopher-ish.
-Use of `panic` is one such item, as in Go you should avoid casual panics, which causes long-running daemons to write code like this https://github.com/moby/moby/blob/1325f667eeb42b717c2f9d369f2ee6d701a280e3/daemon/logger/fluentd/fluentd.go#L46-L49
+Use of `panic` is one such item.
+In Go you should avoid casual panics, which causes long-running daemons to write code like this https://github.com/moby/moby/blob/1325f667eeb42b717c2f9d369f2ee6d701a280e3/daemon/logger/fluentd/fluentd.go#L46-L49